Skip to main content

 helm show values weaviate/weaviate > values.yaml

-• Other modules, such as text2vec-transformers, qna-transformers or img2vec-neural are disabled by default.
-They can be enabled by setting the respective enabled flag to true.
+Local models, such as text2vec-transformers, qna-transformers, and img2vec-neural are disabled by default.
+To enable a model, set the model's enabled flag to true.

 Authentication and authorization